voliva/wsa/README.md

   - `inc` renamed to `readc`.
   - `inn` renamed to `readn`.

+The compiler also performs tree shaking: it won't include unreachable parts of the code (unused labels).

 ## Extensions

 While on debug mode, this interpreter adds some language extensions to debug or increase performance.
 For this, a few more operations are added, both to the assembler and the whitespace code ops: